Ilsazive-Ruo/PoLixNANO/README.md

 ### Sample Input Template (ready to edit)

 A ready-to-edit CSV template is provided below.
-Save this text as `my_input.csv` and fill in your own values.
+Save this text as `DemoData.csv` and fill in your own values.

 ```csv
 Num., polymer_name, m1, c1, m2, c2, Arms, hydrophilicity, Concentration, MW